 - Nancy Lake State Recreation Area/Willow: 40 miles of maintained multiuse trails available and a great destination for overnight or weekend treks.
 Public use cabins available.

 - Big Lake: 120-mile network of groomed trails.
 Treks from Big Lake to Houston and Skwentna are popular.

 To see the pros of the sport, head to Anchorage Feb.
-18-21, 2015 for the start of the Iron Dog.
+17-20, 2016 for the start of the Iron Dog.
 Running across 2,000 miles, it is the world's longest snowmobile race.
 The event kicks off in downtown Anchorage with an expo Feb.
-18, a banquet the next day, a freestyle show the evenings of Feb.
-20-21, and the Pro class race start on Feb.
-21. Cheer racers as they embark on a journey from Anchorage to Nome and on to the finish in Fairbanks.
-2015 is the first year the race has ever started on the streets of Anchorage for the first time in 2015, adding another signature event to winter in the city.
+17, a banquet the next day, and the Pro class race start on Feb.
+20. Cheer racers as they embark on a journey from Anchorage to Nome and on to the finish in Fairbanks.
+Race organizers moved the start to the streets of Anchorage for the first time in 2015, adding another signature event to winter in the city.